MitchellShibilski-Unkel/PyAI/README.md

 - Able to change the type of tokenization `(letters, words, or sentences)`

 # Audio
+Able To Do:
-Able to convert audio to text
+- Able to convert audio to text
+- Get the language used in the audio